UrsaDK/AppMaker/README.md

 **Version:** 1.0.0
 **Status:** Fully functional, but missing tests.

-This script is used to generate a new MacOS app either containing a file which is executed on app start, or open a URL in a stand-alone Google Chrome window.
+This script is used to generate a new MacOS app.
+This app can encapsulate either an executable file which is opened on app start, or a URL which is opened in a stand-alone Google Chrome window when the app starts.

 Requirements
 ------------